Donald Trump ‘Coached’ Omarosa To ‘Come After’ This ‘View’ Star During Tense First Appearance On ABC Show

 — The View (@TheView) September 10, 2018

-Newman claimed that the president thought the co-hosts “steamrolled” Sanders and that she wasn’t strong enough in her defenses of him.
+Newman claimed that the president thought the co-hosts “steamrolled” Sanders and that she wasn’t strong enough in her defense of him.

 “He was like, ‘Why didn’t you do what Omarosa did, the way I told her to do it,'” Newman recalled today, “because she kind of looked weak, and he hates for anyone to look weak.
 He specifically told me to come after you, Joy.”